 What Fairtrade does

 Fairtrade is a simple way to make a difference to the lives of the people who grow the things we love.
 They do this by changing the way trade works through better prices, decent working conditions and a fair deal for farmers and workers in developing countries.

 Facts and figures about Fairtrade

 Ever wondered how many farmers and workers are involved with Fairtrade?
 Or how the Fairtrade Premium is used?
-Here's a snapshot from our latest data.
+Here's a snapshot from the latest data.

 Are you interested in Fairtrade?
 Do you want to make a difference in the local area?
 Become a part of our Environmental, Sustainability and Fairtrade Commitee today!
 Email email@example.com for more information.